Thursday, September 24, 2020 · 16 min read

 Talking to a couple of the economizer producers I realized that different solutions are certified to achieve very different performances, from almost zero to 10% or above in average saving.
 My own idea is that basically these systems can save only a portion of the energy wasted.

 Wasted energy basically means losses in conduction due to reactive power.
-In modern industrial plants, the presence of nonlinear loads generates a not negligible distortion reactive power that increases the total reactive power (Q) - see figure 1.
+In modern industrial plants, nonlinear loads generate a not negligible distortion reactive power that increases the total reactive power (Q) - see figure 1.

 An energy economizer is basically a filter - active or passive - changing current waveform shapes in order to reduce the total Reactive Power and thus power losses.
 One manufacturer describes the product this way: